domsldick/ImplementingProperties/exercise.md

 ## Basics on Property Modeling Approaches

 The exercise is starting with a short theoretical task.
 The following figures show two different UML-diagrams of particular Dynamic Propery approaches.
-Try to understand the differnet relations and implementations of the diagrams and answer the follwoing questions:
+Try to understand the different relations and implementations of the diagrams and answer the following questions:

 1. Which Dynamic Property Approaches are used in the figures?
 Write out the typical characteristics and differences between the shown UML-diagramms.